michellesu1/USACO-Moocast/README.md

 [Full problem statement](http://www.usaco.org/index.php?page=viewproblem2&cpid=668)

-- See moocast.java for the source code
+- See moocast.java for the source code.
 - Each cow can represent a vertex of a graph.
 For each cow, I determined which cows the cow can reach and created adjacency lists.
 I then implemented recursive depth-first-search to traverse the graph to determine the number connected vertices to each vertex.
 - My solution's time complexity is O(N*(N+E)), where E is the number of edges.